Frances Serber: Early life and teaching

+On 21 Dec 1919, Serber married Samuel H Levison in Atlantic City, a Penn Dental School graduate.
+He was born on 10 Apr 1892 in Trenton, NJ.
+Unfortunately, five years later on 14 Oct 1925 he died of influenza-related pneumonia at Pennsylvania Hospital in Philadelphia.

+In Philadelphia in 1928 she married David Serber, father of Robert Serber who was second to Robert Oppenheimer on the Manhattan Project.

-She attended the Pennsylvania Museum and School of Industrial Art (now the University of the Arts), where in 1930 she won second prize in pottery by the bequest of Mrs. Charles F. Judson.
+Serber attended the Pennsylvania Museum and School of Industrial Art (now the University of the Arts), where in 1930 she won second prize in pottery by the bequest of Mrs. Charles F. Judson.

 In 1957, she was hired by the Pennsylvania Academy of the Fine Arts to teach ceramic sculpture and clay modeling.
 In that year's annual report, the academy noted that it was fortunate to have hired the “exemplary” Serber.
 She taught evening classes at the school at least until 1961.

 Serber taught at Alfred University and as an adjunct art teacher at the Moore College of Art.
 She was also a lecturer at the Festival House School in Lenox, Massachusetts in 1959 where she discussed the sculptures she had done in churches and synagogues.

 Stonelain

 In 1950, Serber and Finnish ceramicist William Soini created a glaze technique that combined the durability of stoneware with the texture of porcelain.
 It was developed in the laboratories of the Associated American Artists in New York.
 Serber and Soini produced glazes in such colors of peacock blue and oxblood (sang de boeuf) that were used in pieces designed by artists.
 The process fitted neatly into Associated's mission of providing affordable art – the group started with prints - for the middle class.

 Serber, Soini, and other well-known painters, sculptors and ceramists designed pieces sold by Associated under the label "Stonelain."
 High fired, the pieces were touted for their brilliant colors.
 Sold in department stores, they included vases, bowls, ashtrays, cigarette boxes, pitchers, tiles and American folklore figurines.
 They were signed by the artists, and bore an engraved outline of artist Gwen Lux's "Ubangi" pitcher with the word "Stonelain" and an intertwined “SS” for Serber and Soini.
 The various artists worked in teams: ceramicists made the pottery in kilns, sculptors supplied the form and painters created the decorations.